QuICC/quiccir/README.md

 It implements
 - a `opt`-like tool to operate on quiccir
-- a self contained library to JIT quiccir operators
+- a self contained library to JIT the computational graph of the non linear terms needed in QuICC

 ## Building quiccir